pgmodeler/plugins/graphicalquerybuilder/README.md

-A plugin for [Pgmodeler](https://www.pgmodeler.io), the ERD tool for Postgresql.
+A plugin for [pgModeler](https://www.pgmodeler.io), the ERD tool for PostgreSQL.

 This is still alpha, expect bugs, and please help fix them reporting at [github](https://github.com/pgmodeler/plugins/issues).